-A hyperlink is a link from one web page to another, either on the same site or another one.
+A hyperlink is a link from one web page to another, either on the same site or another.
 Generally, these are text or images and are highlighted in some way.
-Text is often underlined or put in a different color or font-weight.
+Text is often underlined or put in a different color or font weight.

 A landing page is a page where a visitor first enters a website.
 Oftentimes, a special landing page is created for a specific action from the new visitor.
 This can be used for a special advertising or marketing campaign.

 Active text or images that by clicking on you will move to a different page or place online.
 This is usually highlighted as an underlined or different color or font weight.

 The list of buttons, like home, about us, contact, etc. that are used to navigate through your website.

 Navigation refers to the system that allows visitors to move around the website.
 Navigation is most often thought of in terms of menus, but links within pages, breadcrumbs, related links, pagination, and any other links that allow a visitor to move from one page to another, are included in navigation.